jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

 ) <fig_53>

 The impact on the magnitude of the averaged curvature is depicted in @fig_54.
 The analysis comprises the averaged curvature magnitude along the normalized span position using method 2 according to @eq_54, examining pressure values ranging from $15 "MPa"$ to $110 "MPa"$ at a constant lift coefficient of $C_L approx 0.6$.
-The behavior exhibits a measurable but minimal impact of pressure variations, showing consistency with the method 1 results in @fig_48.
+The behavior exhibits a measurable but minimal impact as pressure varies, showing consistency with the results of method 1 in @fig_48.
-A focused review of this configuration within the undisturbed region, isolated from local disturbances, is presented in @fig_55.
+A focused review of this configuration within the undisturbed region, thus, isolated from local disturbances, is presented in @fig_55.

 // fine
 #figure(